Condorchem Envitech Offer

 Introduction to technology

-Forced circulation vacuum evaporators allow high quality water to be separated from a waste effluent with relatively concentrated contaminants by the application of thermal energy.
-Working under vacuum conditions reduces the boiling temperature, thereby reducing energy consumption.
+Forced circulation evaporators are extremely efficient in recycling high quality water from an industrial effluent with concentrated pollutants thanks to the application of thermal energy.
+Forced circulation evaporators operate under vacuum conditions, which reduces the boiling temperature, thereby reducing energy consumption.

-This forced circulation evaporator has a vertical boiler made of AISI 316L, the steam is compressed by a Root pump and the heat of the steam is used to heat the fluid to be treated by a plate exchanger manufactured in AISI 316L.
+Forced circulation evaporators include a vertical boiler made of AISI 316L.
+The steam, which is compressed by a root pump, is used to heat the wastewater that needs to be treated thanks to a plate exchanger manufactured in AISI 316L.

 - Minimization of the waste volume to be managed